practice-golang/webhook-basket/README.md

-FTP, SFTP uploader for Gitea (or Gogs) webhook
+FTP, SFTP uploader for Gitea webhook

 ## How it works
-* Begin work when receive webhook signal from Gitea
+* Begin work when receive webhook signal from Gitea (or Gogs or Github)
 * Clone the repository at path under `CLONED_REPO_ROOT` in `webhook-basket.ini`
 * Copy cloned files to target web-server via `ftp` or `sftp`